SCons/scons/src/engine/SCons/EnvironmentValues.md

 # Objects:
   * EnvironmentValue
     * This will hold a single value, and all if it's information
-      * all tokens
+      * The value broken into tokens
-      * the type of the value
+      * The type of the value
-      * cached evaluation.  - Perhaps this should be move up to EnvironmentValues as the value really depends on the context and the context comes from EnvironmentValues
-      * method to expand the value into a string?
+      * A method to expand the value into a string?
       * What should this do?
         * Store value
         * Store tokenized version of value